-There are literally hundreds of brands of kids bike choices.
-At Central Wheel we carry what we feel most comfortable putting our loved ones on.
+There are so many choices for kids’ bikes, it makes the head spin.
+We only carry what we feel most comfortable putting our loved ones on.
 We take great pride and care in every bike we build.
-In addition to meticulous building standards, we stock all of the necessary safety equipment any child would need.
-Whether you buy a bike from us or not, there are some things to be aware of.
+Also, we stock all necessary safety equipment your child needs.
+Whether you buy a bike from us or not, there are some things to be conscience of.

-At some big box stores, kids bikes are assembled by employees who may not have formal training as a mechanic.
-So even a good bike may be assembled incorrectly, making for a potentially unsafe bike.
-Similarly, they may not know much about the quality of bikes on the showroom floor.
+At some big box stores, most of the bikes that cost less will have safety or enjoyment sacrifices.
+In addition, they are assembled by employees who may not have formal training as a mechanic.
+So even a quality bike may be assembled incorrectly, making it potentially unsafe.

-Even though kids bikes are small, to get the same quality in the bearings, machining, assembly, finishes and lightness as an adult bike, they would cost about the same.
-But kids are expected to out grow their bikes in a year or two, so not many parents are willing to spend $300, $600 or $900 on a bike for their child.
-Hence, you generally won’t find kids’ bikes with all of the same qualities found in adult bikes (although they exist).
+Even though kids bikes are small, they have all of the working parts that adult bikes do.
+To get the same quality in the bearings, machining, assembly, finishes and lightness, they would cost about the same.
+But kids are expected to out grow their bikes in a year or two, so not many parents are willing to spend $500 – $800 on a bike for their child.
+Hence, you generally won’t find kids’ bikes with ALL of the same qualities found in adult bikes (although they exist).
 Don’t be surprised if your kid’s bike weighs more than your own.
 Manufacturers such as Scott and Cannondale offer high quality, reliable bikes for $150 – $300.

-- Buy a bike suited for the type of cycling your child will be doing.
+Buy a bike suited for the type of cycling your child will be doing.
 There are many styles of bikes and having the appropriate kind is important.
-For instance, a one-speed BMX-style bike won’t be much fun for cycling any distances on the trails or roads.
+For instance, a one-speed BMX-style bike won’t be much fun for cycling longer distances on the trails or roads.